dbeley/reddit_export_userdata/README.md

 ## Configuration

-All the configuration happens in a yaml config file.
-Open the config.example.yaml to see an example on how to fill it.
+For configuration, open the config.example.yaml to see an example on how to fill it.

+By default, the script search for a `config.yaml` config file, but you can use the `-c/--config_file` argument to use another config file.

 ## Run